 - St. Margaret's Collier Street has an important role to play in supporting the mental health and wellbeing of our pupils.
-Ms E Findlay is the Senior Mental Health Lead.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: - Provide information regarding any specific systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.

-• Age/ability appropriate education (especially through RHE) will be provided to our pupils to help promote positive health, wellbeing, and resilience.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should refer to Ms E Findlay as the Senior Mental Health Lead.
+Staff can also access the whole school provision map for SEMH and details are available in the staffroom. - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
+This is through the RHE scheme of work.
+We also provide Theraplay, Nurture and Individual Counselling